olib963/javatest/README.md

 ## Core Library

 - `JavaTest`: the entrypoint class.
-It contains the main `run` function aswell as factory functions
+It contains the main `run` function as well as factory functions
 - `TestRunner`: returns `TestResults`, the only core implementation being `StreamRunner`
 - `TestSuite`: logical collection of a stream of `Test`s
 - `Test`: a named instance of a test, each test must return an `Assertion`
-- `Assertion`: represents the expected state at the end of a test.
+- `Assertion`: represents the expected state at the end of a test
+- `TestResult`: represents the result of a single test
+- `TestResults`: represents the combined result of multiple tests

 ### Simple Test Definitions